USDA FoodKeeper – Cold Storage Guidelines

 The expiration date on fresh halibut indicates the date by which the fish should be consumed to ensure its safety.
 However, the best quality of halibut is usually within 1-2 days of purchase or harvest.
 While halibut may still be safe to eat after the expiration date if properly stored, its quality in terms of taste and texture may deteriorate.
 It is always best to consume fresh halibut as soon as possible for optimal flavor and freshness.

 To tell if Halibut Fresh Raw has gone bad, look for a slimy or sticky texture, a strong fishy odor, or a dull and discolored appearance.
 Fresh halibut should have a firm texture, a mild oceanic smell, and a shiny, translucent appearance.
-If you notice any of these signs, it's best to discard the fish to prevent foodborne illness.
+If you notice any of these signs, it's best to discard the fish to reduce the risk of foodborne illness.

 Halibut, like other seafood, is susceptible to bacterial contamination if not handled and stored properly.
 To minimize the risk of foodborne illnesses such as scombrotoxin fish poisoning or bacterial infections like Vibrio parahaemolyticus, it is crucial to ensure that halibut is stored at proper temperatures and cooked to the recommended internal temperature of 145°F (63°C).
 Cross-contamination with other raw foods should also be avoided by using separate cutting boards and utensils when preparing halibut.